Answer a few questions about your ban and we'll tell you exactly what type it is — account, IP, HWID, or temporary suspension — and what to do next.

 Riot Vanguard — Used by Valorant and (as of 2024) League of Legends.
 Vanguard is unusually deep — it loads a kernel driver at Windows boot, before any user-space tooling can intervene.
 This makes traditional runtime spoofers fail.
 TraceX HWID Spoofer bypasses Vanguard by permanently rewriting the underlying identifiers before the next boot, so vgk.sys reads new values from the moment it initializes.

 Other systems with HWID ban capabilities include nProtect GameGuard (AION 2, HellDivers 2), XIGNCODE3 (Black Desert Online), Blizzard Anti-Cheat (Overwatch 2), FiveM Anti-Cheat (GTA FiveM), and PunkBuster (older Battlefield titles).
-TraceX is tested and undetected against all of these systems.
+Current timestamped TraceX compatibility results are published on the detection-status page.

 Hardware bans don't always come with a clear notification.
 Many games simply ban your new account without explanation, leaving you unsure whether it's a coincidence or a hardware-level restriction.
 Here are the most common indicators: